GenomeDK/genomedk-docs/index.rst

 * Faculty of Technical Sciences, Aarhus University,
 * Central Region Denmark (Region Midt),

-then the usage is paid internally and you will not receive a bill directly from GenomeDK.
+then the usage is paid internally and the project owner will not receive a bill directly from GenomeDK.

 Prices are updated yearly and are subject to change.
 Do not hesitate to contact us if you have any questions.